monsterkodi/ko/md/notes.md

 # todo/ideas

-- fix term path completion
+- shotcut to switch projects in open and term
+    - term: cd to .project
+    - open: open .project/coffee
 - req macro:
     - localize if local file exists
-    - childp
 - search word on alt click and not a func or class
 - cheat sheet
 - handle unsaved changes somehow when closing windows